EgorKin/Novatek-FW-info/README.md

 Novatek FW info is available under the terms of the GNU Public License version 3.

-If this project help you, you can give me a cup of coffee:
+If this project helps you, you can buy me a cup of coffee:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/egorkindv)